| ||Format||Pages||Price|| |

 5.2 The component distribution data of gaseous mixtures can be used to calculate physical properties such as relative density, vapor pressure, and heating value calculations found in Practice .
 Precision and accuracy of compositional data is extremely important when this data is used to calculate various properties of petroleum products.

 1.1 This test method is intended to quantitatively determine the non-condensed hydrocarbon gases with carbon numbers from C1 to C5+ and non-hydrocarbon gases, such as H2, CO2, O2, N2, and CO, in gaseous samples.
 This test method is a companion standard test method to Test Method and Practice , differing in that it incorporates use of capillary columns instead of packed columns and allows other technological differences.

 1.2 Hydrogen sulfide can be detected but may not be accurately determined by this procedure due to loss in sample containers or sample lines and possible reactions unless special precautions are taken.

-1.3.1 Hydrocarbon detection limits can be reduced with the use of pre-concentration techniques and/or cryogenic trapping.
+1.3.1 Hydrocarbon detection limits can be reduced with the use of pre-concentration techniques or cryogenic trapping, or both.

 1.5 Water vapor may interfere with the C6+ analysis if a TCD detector is used.